 - 1 Residential development will be supported where: - i.
 Sufficient private and public amenity space is provided to ensure usable outdoor space which creates a healthy environment meeting the needs of the occupants; and - ii.
 Overlooking of neighbouring properties and gardens detrimental to residential amenity is avoided; and - iii. an increase in height over any replaced building is consistent with the height and form of neighbouring properties, fits unobtrusively with the character of the street scene and safeguards the amenity of residents of adjacent buildings. - 2.
-If a dwelling is being designed to be adaptable over time to meet changing needs, then the impact of such future extension should be taken into account in its orientation, plot size and relationship to other properties. - 5.16 The provision of amenity space is an essential part of the character and quality of the environment of residential properties.
-In terms of sustainable development, gardens provide a quality environment in Northam Parish because they give children room to play and exercise, etc. and may be used to grow vegetables or improve biodiversity. - 5.17 Garden space should not be reduced to a point where it is out of scale or fails to meet the present and future occupiers need for adequate useable private amenity space.
+If a dwelling is being designed to be adaptable over time to meet changing needs, then the impact of such future extension should be considered in its orientation, plot size and relationship to other properties. - 5.18 The provision of amenity space is an essential part of the character and quality of the environment of residential properties.
+In terms of sustainable development, gardens provide a quality environment in Northam Parish because they give children room to play and exercise, etc. and may be used to grow vegetables or improve biodiversity. - 5.19 Garden space should not be reduced to a point where it is out of scale or fails to meet the present and future occupiers need for adequate useable private amenity space.
 All residential properties require some in-curtilage private open space, usually to the rear, compatible with the overall size of the plot, for normal domestic activities, such as, bin storage, clothes drying, sitting out and play space.
-This space should enjoy a high degree of privacy from the public street and from any other public places and will be considered having regard to national guidance.
+This space should enjoy a high degree of privacy from the public street and from any other public places and will be considered having regard to national guidance.6 - 5.20 Allowance in the size of external amenity space also needs to be made, for the possible future extension or adaptation of the dwelling.